DylanHNicolay/Engineer/README.md

-# EngineerToo - Discord Verification Bot
+# Engineer - Discord Verification Bot

 A comprehensive Discord bot designed for communities, particularly those associated with universities or organizations, to manage member verification and role assignments.
 The bot features a robust, multi-path verification system, automated role management, and powerful administrative tools, all containerized with Docker for easy deployment.